 The most notable symptom of keratosis pilaris is its appearance.
 The visible bumps appearing on the skin resemble goosebumps or the skin of a plucked chicken.
 For this reason, it’s commonly known as “chicken skin.”

 The bumps can appear anywhere on the skin where hair follicles exist and, therefore, will never appear on the soles of your feet or palms of your hands.
 Keratosis pilaris is common on the upper arms and thighs.
 It can extend to the forearms and lower legs.

 - dry skin

-- bumps that can appear in different colors depending on skin tone (flesh-colored, white, red, pink, brown, or black)
+- bumps that can appear in different colors (flesh-colored, white, red, pink, brown, or black) depending on skin tone

-If you have chicken skin, the keratin of your body hair gets clogged in the pores, blocking the opening of growing hair follicles.
+If you have keratosis pilaris, the keratin of your body hair clogs pores, blocking the opening of growing hair follicles.
 As a result, a small bump forms over where a hair should be.
-If you were to pick at the bump, you may notice a small body hair emerge.
+If you were to pick at the bump, you might notice a small hair emerge.

 Who can develop keratosis pilaris?